searx/searx/docs/admin/installation-apache.rst

 To setup a Apache revers proxy you have to enable the *headers* and *proxy* modules and create a `Location`_ configuration for the searx site.
-In most distributions you have to uncomment the lines in the main configuration file, except in the :ref:`The Debian Layout`.
+In most distributions you have to un-comment the lines in the main configuration file, except in :ref:`The Debian Layout`.

+To pass the HTTP HOST header
+With ProxyPreserveHost_ the incoming Host HTTP request header is passed to the proxied host.

 .. tabs::